Francis Tuker: Military career

 Tuker commanded the 4th Indian Division until 4 February 1944 when he became seriously ill and for nearly a year took no part in the war.
 While recovering he assumed light duties as General Officer Commanding, Ceylon from March 1944 to September 1944, before becoming Chairman of the Frontier Commission in India.
-On 14 July 1945 he was put in temporary command of the IV Corps in Burma while Frank Messervy took leave for a month, taking part in the defeat of the Japanese at the Battle of the Sittang Bend a breakout attempt at the Sittang in July and August.
+On 14 July 1945 he was put in temporary command of the IV Corps in Burma while Lieutenant-General Frank Messervy took leave for a month, taking part in the defeat of the Japanese at the Battle of the Sittang Bend a breakout attempt at the Sittang in July and August.
 For his service in Burma he received his final mention in dispatches in September 1946.

 Tuker reverted to his substantive rank of major-general and after taking some leave, became Commander, Lucknow District in November 1945.
 Knighted with the KCIE in the 1946 New Year Honours, he was promoted once more to acting lieutenant-general on 21 January and appointed General Officer Commanding-in-Chief, Eastern Command, India.
 Promoted to the permanent rank of lieutenant-general on 15 November 1946, he retired on 25 April 1948 and died in 1967.
 There is a memorial tablet to him in the chapel of Brighton College, below which hangs his sword.
 At its dedication ceremony, the Band of the Brigade of Gurkhas performed a Beating Retreat on the school's playing field.

-Tuker's nickname in the army was "Gertie".
-He is known for a number of books on military history that he wrote, including The Pattern of War, While Memory Serves and The Yellow Scarf.
+Tuker, nicknamed "Gertie" when he was in the army, is known for a number of books on military history that he wrote, including The Pattern of War, While Memory Serves and The Yellow Scarf.
 In his book The Pattern of War he argued that warfare follows a definite pattern.

 Private life

 In 1923 Tuker married Catherine Isabella Bucknall, in the district of Horsham, Sussex.
 She died in Cornwall on 2 October 1947 and was buried at St Mawnan and St Stephen's Church, Mawnan.
 In 1948, in Marylebone, Tuker married secondly Cynthia H. Fawcett.

 Tuker's father died on 26 January 1951, aged eighty-nine, when he was still living at Butts Green, Sandon, Essex.

-In his book Approach to Battle (1963), Tuker commented on his career: “I have tried my hand at many other things in my life - farming, commercial horticulture, authorship, training horses, painting, etching and engraving, and none have I found so testing and so difficult as the planning and conduct of a successful land battle against a worthy foe, whether against the guerrilla or the enemy who is fully equipped for war.”
+In his book Approach to Battle (1963), Tuker commented on his career: "I have tried my hand at many other things in my life - farming, commercial horticulture, authorship, training horses, painting, etching and engraving, and none have I found so testing and so difficult as the planning and conduct of a successful land battle against a worthy foe, whether against the guerrilla or the enemy who is fully equipped for war."